Timeline of the 2022 Russian invasion of Ukraine

-This timeline of the first phase of the 2022 Russian invasion of Ukraine covers the period from 24 February 2022, when Russia launched a military invasion of Ukraine, to 7 April 2022 when fighting focused away from the northeast and Kyiv and towards the south and east of Ukraine.
+This timeline of the Russo-Ukrainian war covers the period from 24 February 2022, when Russia launched a military invasion of Ukraine, to 7 April 2022 when fighting focused away from the north and towards the south and east of Ukraine.

 This timeline is a dynamic and fluid list, and as such may never satisfy criteria of completeness.
 Please note that some events may only be discovered or fully understood in retrospect.